 You’re ready to save a few bucks and try free camping out for yourself.

-But once all the gear (check out my favorite camping gear here) is packed and you’ve read up on the 7 leave no trace principles – how do you actually find free campsites?
+But once all the gear is packed and you’ve read up on the 7 Leave No Trace principles – how do you actually find free campsites?
 And how do you know that camping at them is legal?

-Here’s exactly how to find free camping anywhere in the United States.
+Below I break down exactly how to find free campsites anywhere in the United States.

 Types of Free Camping